suzyahyah/suzyahyah.github.io/_posts/2024-07-07-Chunking-code-for-RAG.md

 #### **Method**

 The `tree-sitter` library allows us to produce concrete syntax trees for various programming language.
-In this example, we're working with parsing C#.

 #### <u>Build the relevant grammar and parser</u>